 Head to the Plans and Pricing page to select the features and add-ons you need:

 You can add up to 200 participants on RingCentral Video.
-Participants don’t need a RingCentral account in order to join the training—they can join just by clicking a link in their internet browser.
+Participants don’t need a RingCentral account in order to join the virtual training—they can join just by clicking a link in their internet browser.

 Here’s how to send your invites: